Peat Moss: Using Sphagnum Peat In The Garden

 Can you mix peat moss with soil?
 Absolutely.
 Just like compost, it’s a great addition to garden soil, as well as most kinds of soil.
 Soil amendments with these materials provide water retention and aeration that can help house plants grow more easily.

 Adding it to sandy soil lightens it, just as coco coir would.
-So if you see peat moss on sale when you are looking for a soil amendment, consider peats.
+So if you see peat moss on sale when you are looking for a soil amendment, consider it.

 Frequently Asked Questions

-A: With enough additions, most plants will do just fine.
+With enough additions, most plants will do just fine.
 Soil heavy with these materials grows acidic lovers best.
-Think blueberries, hydrangeas, and nasturtiums
+Think blueberries, hydrangeas, and nasturtiums.

 Share This Post